The Shandong Blog

 Acer truncatum Baby Dragon TM Shantung maple summer growth.

-Baby Dragon sits around for years in the shade for ease of maintenance but once the grafted clones are put out into the full sun with some July rain like in 2010, the striking new pink growth became quite apparent.
+Baby Dragon sits around for years in the shade for ease of maintenance but once the grafted clones are put out into the full sun with some July rain like in 2010, the striking new pink growth became quite apparent and I decide to propagate many more.
+I hurried up the long hill to get Scott and Rene to see this.

 Acer truncatum Super Dragon TM a great yellow leaf Shandong maple taking the hot sun better than any.
 Another Shantung intro by Metro Maples.